Is it possible to trademark an Instagram or Facebook account?

 - Receive the acceptance or rejection letter from the government for your application.
 Wait for them to decide upon your application and accept their decision.

 - Get your trademark certificate.
 Your trademark will then be formally protected by law and you can prevent others from using usernames similar to yours in relation to the offering of similar goods or services.

-If you have any questions, our experienced intellectual property lawyers will help you trademark your social media accounts.
+If you have any questions, our experienced trademark specialists will help you trademark your social media accounts.
 You can then be assured you are protected and get back to focusing on engaging your fans and doing business while we ensure no one steals business from you.